 The equipment should be serviced and calibrated regularly.
 The frequency at which this is carried out will be different for individual items of equipment and will also depend on usage but should be at least once every 12 months.
 Guidance should be sought from the equipment manufacturer and a scheme of calibration and servicing implemented.
-Particular attention should be given to the control unit, the generator and the peeling tools.
-The sharpness of the cutter head of the tools should be checked at least on a weekly basis and the peel depth should be measured regularly with a calliper to check it is at least 0.2mm.
+Particular attention should be given to the Electrofusion control unit, the electrical generator, and the peeling tools.
+The sharpness of tool cutting blades should be checked at least on a weekly basis and the peel depth should be measured regularly with a calliper to check it is at least 0.2mm.